rentruewang/koila/src/aioway/attrs/README.md

 2. DType: The data type of each element in the column.
 3. Device: The device that the tensor lives on.

-There are 2 types of schemas: `ColumnSchema` and `TableSchema`, where the latter is a collection of former.
+There are 2 types of schemas: `Attr` and `AttrSet` (representing schema in a table), where the latter is a collection of former.